NamanGoel2024/DevOps-Portfolio/01-Linux/readme.md

                        -i (interactive) : interacts with user ask for single item whether to keep                                                     or not
 11. open : it is mac command to open file
      xdg-open: is used for WSL
-                          need to install package first by
-                           sudo apt install xdg-utils
+                         It is needed to install the package first by sudo apt install xdg-utils

 12. mv : used to move files
               mv <filename> <path>